waggle-sensor/waggle/playground/redis-data-cache/README.md

 it'd be interesting to write a short example of something possibly relevant to our own work.

-In about an hour or so, along with zeromq for messaging, I was able to get this staged data cache running.
+In about an hour, with Redis for storage and zeromq for messaging, I was able to get this staged data cache running.
 It serves a few purposes:

 1. It acts as a persistant data cache.
 You can queue items up and it automatically